 This is the best Pecan Pie I have ever eaten and it does not contain any corn syrup!

 The toasted pecan filling is smooth, creamy, and packed with rich, caramel flavor.
-And because it's made without corn syrup, it's considerably less sweet than traditional pecan pie.
+And because it's made without corn syrup, it's less sweet and more flavorful than traditional pecan pie.

 Love baking with cast iron?
 Try this Cast Iron Skillet Maple Pecan Pie!